sayolove/ngu-guide/src/content/docs/en/intro.md

 ## Acknowledgements

-I spent the bulk of 2.5 months writing most of the content in this guide, as well as editing and coordinating contributions from co-writers and beta readers.
+I spent the bulk of 3 months writing most of the content in this guide, editing contributions from co-writers/beta readers, and formatting it into a Google Doc and a website.
 If you appreciate all the content and feel a little generous, I’m [accepting tips on Ko-fi](https://ko-fi.com/sayolove).
 Thank you kindly!

 - sayo - main writer, wrote most sections, edited contributions, formatting
 - Jetski - main co-writer, wrote all the Evil Chapters + wishes/cards/hackday sections, helped gather sad zone stats